PlumpMath/loop-nv/README.md

 expression.
 The names must be of local bindings defined in the loop-nv expression.
 The values associated with those names in the recur-nv expression will be bound to those names in the next loop.
-Names that do not occur in the recur-nv expression will remain the same in the next loop.
+Names that do not occur in the recur-nv expression will have the same values next loop.
 The same name may appear in a name-value pair more than once, in which case the rightmost pair takes priority.